Strength Training And Your Immunity

 We are constantly exposed to the viruses that cause these infections but some people seem more susceptible to catching URTIs than others and our immune system plays an important part that protect us from an army of pathogenic microbes that bombard the body.

-Due to the recent reported cases of the novel coronavirus in Singapore, we advise all members to adopt precautionary measures and good hygiene practices at all times.
+Due to the recent reported cases of the COVID-19 in Singapore, we advise all members to adopt precautionary measures and good hygiene practices at all times.

 • Practice frequent HAND WASHING with soap, after going to the toilet or when hands are dirtied by respiratory secretions after coughing or sneezing.